 The Allman Brothers Band’s 1971 double album At Fillmore East is often and quite rightly proclaimed as rock’s greatest live release.
 It still sounds completely fresh, totally inspired and utterly original.
 It is the gold standard of blues-based rock’n’roll.
-After 45 years of such praise, it’s easy to lose sight of what a radical album At Fillmore East really was.
+After more than half a century of such praise, it’s easy to lose sight of what a radical album At Fillmore East really was.

 It took a lot of guts for the band and their record label to put out a two-LP live album as their third release.
 After all, when it came out in October 1971, the band was something of a commercial flop.
 Though drawing raves for their marathon live shows that combined the Grateful Dead’s go-anywhere jam ethos with a far superior musical precision, their first two releases had caused barely a ripple out in the marketplace.
 The band’s self-titled 1969 debut sold less than 35,000 copies and the following year’s Idlewild South did only marginally better despite two singles, Midnight Rider and Revival.
 The band struggled to understand why.

 “When the first record came out at No.200 with an anchor and dropped off the face of the earth, my brother and I did not get discouraged,” recalls Gregg Allman.
 “But I thought Idlewild South was a much better record and when that died on the vine, I thought, ‘Damn, maybe we were wrong about this group.’”

 But the lacklustre sales didn’t match the increasingly large and rabid crowds The Allman Brothers were drawing on their relentlessly paced tours.
 Audiences loved the band’s rare combination of blues, jazz, rock and country and their willingness to play until somebody pulled the plug.
 Finally, it dawned on the band and their management that a live album was the only way to capture the band’s real essence.